ibm-cloud-docs/CDN/control-http-client-cache-duration.md

 {:tip: .tip}
 {:download: .download}

-# Using Cache Control to control an HTTP client's cache duration
+# Controlling an HTTP client's cache duration
 {: #using-cache-control-to-control-an-http-client-s-cache-duration}

 When using a CDN, two levels of caching are available: